Who is a suitable candidate?

 Total Hip Replacement

-What does it involve ?
+What does a hip replacement involve ?

 The hip joint can be approached from many different directions.
 Mr Aslam Mohammed favours a mini posterior approach or the anterior muscle separating approach, the suitability for each approach will be discussed with you at your consultation.